RMoyon/expressjs-rest-api-starter/README.md

 # expressjs-rest-api-starter
-The purpose of this repository is to provide a usefull starter way to build a RESTful express-js application.
+The purpose of this repository is to provide a usefull starting way to build a RESTful express-js application.

 # Installation
 ## Get Started